timothee-haudebourg/json-ld/README.md

 # Running tests

-The early development currently focuses on passing the [expansion test suite](https://w3c.github.io/json-ld-api/tests/expand-manifest.html)
+The early development currently passes the
+[expansion test suite](https://w3c.github.io/json-ld-api/tests/expand-manifest.html)

 The test suite can be imported using the `generate-expand-tests` example: